ddjain/SnakeGame/README.md

 Snake game is a Simple java program which is build with Java swing.
 Simple fun game where Snake Eats Fruit, after certain no of eating of fruit, speed of snake increases and Difficulty level increases.

-Keys:
+# Keys:

-'P' = Pause The game.
+# 'P' = Pause The game.

-'+' = Increase Speed of Snake.
+# '+' = Increase Speed of Snake.

-'-' = Decrease Speed of Snake.
+# '-' = Decrease Speed of Snake.

-'N' = Generate New Fruit.
+# 'N' = Generate New Fruit.

-Note: To run the game, you need to install Java 1.7 or above version and run following two command where MainWindow.java file exsist.
+Note: To run the game, you need to install JDK 1.7 or above java version and run following two command where MainWindow.java file exsist.

-> javac MainWindow.java
+# > javac MainWindow.java

-> java MainWindow
+# > java MainWindow